OpenTermsArchive/contrib-versions/Disqus/Privacy Policy.md

 Your Choices Regarding Collection of Your Information.

 *   **Your Account**.
 All registered users may review, update or correct the Personally Identifiable Information provided in their registration or account profile by changing their "user preferences" in their account.
 To delete your account entirely, please follow these steps .
 However, you understand and agree that we are not able to remove your Personally Identifiable Information from the records of any third party who has previously been provided with your information .
 *   **Opting Out of Targeted Advertising**.
 We strive to make the Disqus experience as personalized and relevant as possible for all users.
 In doing so, we may deliver you targeted ads based on information collected on the Service, Partner Sites or other third party sites (as described above).
-    *   **Targeted Ads Opt-Out.** If you prefer to opt out of targeted advertising (also called interest based advertising) by Disqus, you may do so by clicking on the "opt-out page" link here: opt out page .
+*   **_Targeted Ads Opt-Out_** .
+If you prefer to opt out of targeted advertising (also called interest based advertising) by Disqus, you may do so by clicking on the "opt-out page" link here: opt out page .
 Our opt-out mechanism is managed through cookies, if you delete cookies from your browser or use a different browser, you will need to opt-out again.
 Please note that even if you choose to opt-out of targeted advertising from Disqus, you will still see ads from us, they just won't be targeted to you based on the information derived from your interaction with the Service,Partner Sites or third party sites.
 The ads you continue to see from us may be selected for you based on information such as your age or gender or other demographic information.
 Also note, you will still see targeted ads (interest based ads) from third parties.
 You can opt-out from targeted advertising from third parties in general if they are members of the Network Advertising Initiative (NAI), or Participate in the Digital Advertising Alliance's Ad Choices Tool (DAA) by visiting the respective opt-out pages on the NAI or DAA websites (you may also link to these opt-out pages from the Targeted Ads and Analytics Services section above).
 *   **Opting Out of Our Promotional Emails**.
 Opting Out of Our Promotional Emails.
 You may opt-out of receiving targeted and other marketing and promotional emails from us at any time by using the opt-out mechanism contained in such emails (also referred to as "unsubscribe").
 You may also unsubscribe or manage your email subscription by clicking this link: Manage My Disqus Email Settings.
 Please note, unsubscribing from Disqus emails will unsubscribe your from Disqus notification emails and Disqus digest emails.
 You will still receive transactional emails necessary for the Disqus service to function, these include, but may not be limited to, emails confirming you created a new account, emails helping you reset your password etc.
-*   **Declining Cookies.** If you do not want to accept our cookies, you can adjust your browser settings to decline cookies.
+*   **Declining Cookies**.
+If you do not want to accept our cookies, you can adjust your browser settings to decline cookies.
 You should note, however, that certain areas of the Site may not operate properly if you decide not to accept cookies.
 *   **Do Not Track**.
 This site does not respond to "do not track" or similar signals.

 Security.